renesas-rz/rz_otp/uboot_access_otp_non-secure.md

 ## Read/Write OTP in uboot using md command
-Example of OTP read and write in uboot using md command.
+Example of OTP read and write in uboot using md command for RZ/G2L and RZ/V2L
 ### OTP read :
 ```
 # confirm PWR bit is 0 in OTP power control register (OTPPWR)